How FTO Checker finds scientific publications for patent analysis

 • Key researchers: Academic-to-industry talent pipelines and expertise networks

-Semantic Scholar: the gold standard for academic intelligence
+OpenAlex: the gold standard for academic intelligence

-What makes Semantic Scholar different
+What makes OpenAlex different

-Feature Why It Matters for Patents
+Feature Why it matters for patents

 What we analyze in scientific literature